nation3/law/contracts/JudgeContract.linked.md

 Judge enters this agreement by staking [%Collateral Amount].

 ## Term
-Judge commits to performing Duties for the duration of the [%Term].
+Judge commits to performing Duties for the duration of [%Term].

 ## Compensation
 Judge shall be compensated by Nation3 DAO with [%Monthly Compensation] per month, paid monthly.

-## Modification of Collateral requirements
+## Modification of Collateral Ammount requirements
-Nation3 DAO reserves the right to modify Collateral requirements from time to time.
-In such case, Judges would be given a Notice Period of [%Notice Period], with the choice to update their Collateral, or terminate their service.
-In case of termination, they shall be paid Compensation until the end of the Notice Period.
+Nation3 DAO reserves the right to modify Collateral Amount requirements from time to time.
+In such case, Judges would be given a Notice Period of [%Notice Period], with the choice to update their Collateral Amount, or terminate their service.
+In case of termination, they shall be paid Monthly Compensation until the end of the Notice Period.

 ## Severe breach of contract
 The following clauses outline what constitutes a severe breach of this agreement.
 In case of severe breach Judge will be stripped of all their functions, removed from the Judges Multisig, and [%Severe Breach Slashing Percentage] of their collateral will be taken away.
 The following constitute a severe breach of contract: